4 Tips for Back-to-School Feeding Success: A 4-Minute ReadAug 17, 2023

 3. Brace Yourself for School Lunch Bumps at the Beginning:

 If your child demonstrates extreme picky eating or feeding delays/aversion there may be an initial period of time where they do not eat well at school/childcare.
 I find that most of the kids with feeding issues that I work with take about 4-6 weeks to adjust to eating in a new environment, so parents should brace themselves for a bit of a bumpy road at the beginning.
 Good news again!
-With repeated exposure and routine, many kids gradually begin to eat better and accept more variety of foods.
+With repeated exposure and routine, many kids gradually begin to eat better and accept more variety of foods at school.

 4. Offer an After-School Mini-Meal: